 - 4:10: The Philippians church showed Paul concern when we was in need, and this led Paul to “rejoice in the Lord greatly”.

 In conclusion, joy ultimately comes from being in a right relationship with God through the Lord Jesus Christ.
-But it also comes from seeing the gospel being proclaimed.
-Seeing other Christians growing in the Lord and faithfully serving him.
+But it also comes from seeing the gospel being proclaimed, seeing other Christians grow in the Lord and faithfully serving him.